brandondube/prysm/README.md

 ### Optional Dependencies

 Prysm uses numpy for array operations or any compatible library.
 To use GPUs, you may install [cupy](https://cupy.chainer.org/) and use it as the backend at runtime.
 Plotting uses [matplotlib](https://matplotlib.org/).
 Images are read and written with [imageio](https://imageio.github.io/).
-Some MTF utilities utilize [pandas](https://pandas.pydata.org/) and [seaborn](https://seaborn.pydata.org/).
 Reading of Zygo datx files requires [h5py](https://www.h5py.org/).

 ## Features